 Today I visited my stoma nurse.
 I had my colostomy surgery 14 months ago and have really been blessed with a smooth ride in terms of adjusting to having a stoma.
 Today's visit was the first time I've seen a stoma nurse since my surgery and it was really just a nice chat about how I … Continue reading Stoma Nurse Visit

 In 2010 I was in my mid 40’s, at the height of my career as an Executive Manager in a major bank.
-In April of that year I was getting ready to take 6 weeks long service leave to spend some quality time with my beautiful husband.
-We were going on a road trip through … Continue reading My Story
+In April of 2010, I was getting ready to take 6 weeks long service leave to spend some quality time with my beautiful husband.
+We were going on a road trip, through South … Continue reading My Story